Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/Sink"

-Re-exports all named exports from the "@effect/platform-node/Sink" module as "Sink".
+Re-exports all named exports from the "@effect/platform-node/Sink" module as `Sink`.

 **Signature**